Sampling Strategies in Bayesian Inversion: A Study of RTO and Langevin Methods: Conclusion

 \section{Conclusion}

 We compared two classes of sampling methods for solve inverse problems in imaging, RTO and the Langevin method MYULA, and highlighted their main conceptual and theoretical differences.

 RTO is derived from the sensitivity analysis framework and samples from a target distribution by solving perturbed optimization problems where the perturbation occurs in the data space.
 The RTO target density can have non-zero probability mass on subsets of measure zero.
 However, it is not anchored in the Bayesian framework as the target density corresponds to an implicit prior that depends on the observed data.
 In addition, RTO can be incorporated into a hierarchical model in order to perform automatic parameter selection.
 The main limitation of RTO is that it has only been characterized for the posteriors with Gaussian likelihoods and polyhedral hypograph log-prior.
+Its efficiency also depends on the ability to efficiently solve perturbed MAP optimization problems.
 In contrast, MYULA is firmly rooted in the Bayesian framework and is applicable to a broader range of posteriors.
+Generating a single sample with MYULA is rather cheap.
 Although it samples the posterior density approximately, the distribution behind samples can be characterized with respect to the posterior density.
-Similar as other Langevin methods, MYULA suffers from typical MCMC drawbacks, such as slow convergence, correlated samples, etc. Through two classical imaging inverse problems: deblurring and inpainting, we compared RTO and MYULA numerically with particular attention to computational cost.
+Through two classical imaging inverse problems: deblurring and inpainting, we compared RTO and MYULA numerically with particular attention to computational cost.
 Both methods produced accurate results for deblurring, but MYULA struggled with severely ill-posed problems like inpainting.
 Additionally, while RTO concentrates the sample mass around the MMSE estimate, MYULA results in a more dispersed distribution.

 One future research direction is to extend RTO to more general posteriors.
 It would be valuable to explore other noise models, such as Poisson noise as in \cite{bardsley2020mcmc}, and investigate how we can characterize the RTO distribution both theoretically and practically.
 In addition, motivated by the work in \cite{laumont2022bayesian}, it would be also interesting to extend RTO to data-driven regularization \cite{pesquet2021learning,hurault2022proximal,mukherjee2024data}, particularly to generative models \cite{rezende2015variational,kingma2019introduction}.